Patrick-Fuoco/Octobins_Simulator/README.md

-# Octobins_Simulator
+# 🧩 Octobins_Simulator

-🧩 Octobins Simulator
+Welcome to the Octobins Simulator!
-Welcome to the Octobins Simulator! 🎉 This is an interactive 3D simulator made for the e-commerce product "Octobins".
+🎉 This is an interactive 3D simulator made for the e-commerce product "Octobins".
 It allows customers to create their own unique Octobin designs virtually, and then prompts them to make the purchase with the click of a button.

 🔗 Live Demo: [octobins.netlify.app](octobins.netlify.app)